 I've also cut a lot of lighter, more entertaining material in the form of Richard E. Grant's Hotel Secrets for Sky Atlantic, and the International Emmy and IFTA award winning 50 Ways To Kill Your Mammy for Sky One.

-In 2018 I had the pleasure of working with two comedy legends on the much loved Mortimer & Whitehouse: Gone Fishing for BBC2.
-It's success led to me being asked to cut the whole of the second and third series, the latter of which will be completed and broadcast in 2020.
+In 2018 I had the pleasure of working with two comedy legends on the much loved & multi-BAFTA nominated Mortimer & Whitehouse: Gone Fishing for BBC2.
+It's success led to me being asked to cut the whole of the second, third, fourth and fifth series, the latter of which will be completed and broadcast in 2022.

 Grand Designs - Winner of Features category at the BAFTA TV Awards